|

 41. When it ended, some understood Kor's hypnotic attraction

-images had been so intense, that a moment of silence was permitted so
+images had been so intense, that a moment of silence was needed

 awe-inspiring